schuchert/wikispaces/pages/ruby.tutorials.bdd.UsingBddToDevelopABasicAlgorithm.md

     12 examples, 1 failure
 ```

-The [[http://en.wikipedia.org/wiki/Shunting_yard_algorithm|Shunting Yard Algorithm]] has a top-level clause for function parameter separator, so this suggests a change back in the process method:
+The [Shunting Yard Algorithm](http://en.wikipedia.org/wiki/Shunting_yard_algorithm) has a top-level clause for function parameter separator, so this suggests a change back in the process method:
 **Update process**:
 ```ruby
   def process(token)